 - {MapServiceUrl} is the map service token that represents the map service's URL, for example, server.domain.com/arcgis/rest/services/MyCity/MapServer. - {LayerId} is the layer token that represents the ID of the current layer, in this case, the Tax Parcels layer. - {OBJECTID} is the field token that represents the OBJECTID field.
 Each feature in the Tax Parcels layer has a unique OBJECTID.
 The {OBJECTID} token identifies the current feature. - {PHOTOID} is the field token that represents the PHOTOID field, which contains the ID of the attachment to display in the feature description. - {MapServiceToken} is the security token that Essentials uses to access the map service in ArcGIS Server.

-To display the owner's name, you use field tokens for the OWNERFIRSTNAME and OWNERLASTNAME fields.
+To display the owner's name, you use the {OWNERFIRSTNAME} and {OWNERLASTNAME} field tokens.

 Configuration that controls the content and appearance of search and identify results